hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 In addition to the channel signal data, Buf file contains meta data like volts/div, times/div, channel baseline levels, ...
+Buf files are potentially more useful, if the oscilloscope is setup to dump data when in the large buffer mode.

 Additional
 ============